56kcloud/Training/DockerCon/logging/log-drivers.md

 * Configuring Docker services to ship logs to our central ELK stack
 * Filtering and querying on logs in Kibana
 * Create a simple dashboard

+## Next Steps
+For the next step in the tutorial, head over to the [Docker Monitoring](getting-started.md) section